 - 12.3.
-The above legislation includes for the appointment and composition of the Management Board ("the Board") as the governing body of the respective scheme. - 12.4.
+The above legislation includes the appointment and composition of the Management Board ("Board") as the governing body of the respective scheme. - 12.4.
 The Board defines the investment strategy of the Jersey Teachers' Superannuation Fund.
-The investment strategy sets out the long-term strategic

-- allocation of the JTSF which is enacted through the CIF.
-The CIF is subject to the oversight of the TAP and the investment ranges defines the level of flexibility that the TAP has to manage around the long-term strategic allocation. - 12.5.
-The JTSF Investment Strategy is set following advice from the Board's Investment Advisor.
-Having been agreed by the Board, it is referred to the Minister for approval. - 12.6.
-The investment strategy of JTSF is published online within the JTSF SIP.
+The investment strategy sets out the long-term strategic allocation of the JTSF which is enacted through the CIF.
+The CIF is subject to the oversight of the TAP, and the investment ranges define the level of flexibility that the TAP has to manage around the long-term strategic allocation. - 12.5.
+The JTSF Investment Strategy is set following advice from the Board's Investment Adviser.
+Having been agreed by the Board, it is referred to the Minister for approval, and is published online within the JTSF SIP.